Tracking: costly mistakes and how to avoid them

-As an e-commerce marketeer, your insights, flow, and performance can only be as good as the data you are basing your decisions on.
+As an online merchant, your insights, flow, and performance can only be as good as the data you are basing your decisions on.

 It’s easy to get sidelined when this data turns out to be unreliable due to issues originating from bad data quality, data duplication, and messy Google Tag Manager setups.

 This also impacts us at Revend, where we rely on clean, well-behaved data to build helpful operational monitoring models.